bensonkitia/bensonkitia.com/content/privacy.md

 - the site

-The proprietors of the site:
+The proprietor of the site:

-- our
-- us
+- I
-- we
+- my

 A user of the site:

-- user
 - you
 - your

-## Data we collect
+## Data I collect

 ### Automatically collected analytics data

-We automatically collect anonymous, non-personally-identifiable analytics data via [GoatCounter](https://www.goatcounter.com/), including:
+I automatically collect anonymous, non-personally identifiable analytics data via [GoatCounter](https://www.goatcounter.com/), including:

 - The pages of the site that you visit
 - The address of any referring sites (the site that you come from)